Create a Trigger

 2. Click "New Trigger"

-Click the New Trigger button.
+Click the New Trigger button and select Cron Schedule as the trigger type.
 A new trigger card appears with a form to configure the schedule.

 3. Name the trigger